jtsternberg/LocalGPT/ROADMAP.md

 The final system prompt is saved to a `SYSTEM_PROMPT.md` file, and the file path is saved in the GPT configuration file.

+Maybe we could use https://github.com/llm-agents-php/agents to build an agent for doing this?

 ## Reference Files

 - [ ] Prompt for local file paths during the `new` command's interactive wizard.